00:00

 I, I wanted to go to college.
 But I’m just going to my grave!

 • Is the expression "go to my grave" a common phrase in English?
-Because Kobeni is crying and shouting so emotionally, the YouTube transcript and I couldn't hear that part clearly.
-If my understanding is correct, I think the English Kobeni is using a stylish expression as always.
+Because Kobeni is crying and shouting so emotionally, the YouTube transcript and I couldn't hear this part clearly.
+If our understanding is correct, I think the English Kobeni is using a stylish expression, as always.

 Español Latino